-An instance field capacity_adjustment allows you to select how much of one or the other you want to consider.
+The instance field capacity_adjustment allows you to select how much of one or the other you want to consider.
 It is represented as a value between 0.0 and 1.0.
 If set to a value of 1.0, then the largest value will be used.
-In the above example, that would be memory capacity so a value of 20 forks would be selected.
+The above example involves memory capacity, so a value of 20 forks would be selected.
 If set to a value of 0.0 then the smallest value will be used.
 A value of 0.5 would be a 50/50 balance between the two algorithms which would be 18: